failury/p2partb/README.md

-# p2partb

-**Team member**
+## README ##

+### Names & SID: ###
 Ruifeng Zhang 915275849
 Zhongquan Chen 913875678

-**Compilation and Execution steps**
+### Compliation and Execution steps ###

-1.

-##### Configuration #####

-In this case, we use google chrome to set up the configuration.

-1. Open up google chrome
+We use IntelliJ IDEA IDE for this project, hence we can simply setup "-deprecation" command line parameters in the settings.
+Press the green triangle button inside the IDE to run the proxy.

+### Testing process(Windows 10) ###

+1. Clear the browsing history of the browser.
-2. Go to setting (go to advanced setting)
+2. Go to the Setting of Windows 10, then go to Network and Internet->Proxy->Manual proxy setup.
-3. Under the system tab, open up proxy setting
-4. Apply HTTP Proxy
-5. Restart google chrome and clear the cache
-6. Start testing by input websits "http://gaia.cs.umass.edu/"
-7. If the window gets an error, that means browser tries to talk to Proxy

-**Testing**
+3. Enter "localhost" into the address field and a desired port number
+4. Try to access the webpage: http://gaia.cs.umass.edu/, if you get the error, that means the brwoser is talking to the proxy.
+5. Start the proxy with previously entered port number.
+6. Try to access the webpage: http://gaia.cs.umass.edu/ again
+7. The page now display correctly
+8. Test completed